Elbert D. Glover, PhD, FASHA, FAAHB, FRIPH

 M. Renée Umstattd Meyer, PhD, MCHES, FAAHB

-Dr. Renée Umstattd Meyer is an Associate Professor and Graduate Program Director in the Department of Public Health at Baylor University in Waco, Texas.
-She works with communities using mixed methods to understand cultural context and advance approaches and policies to foster healthy and active opportunities and lifestyles for ALL people.
+Dr. Renée Umstattd Meyer is the Associate Dean for Research in the Robbins College of Health and Human Sciences and a Professor of Public Health at Baylor University in Waco, Texas.
+She works with communities using mixed methods to understand cultural context and advance health equity through approaches and policies to foster healthy and active opportunities and lifestyles for ALL people.
 She focuses much of her work partnering with underserved rural communities and families.
-Renée co-leads the RWJF-funded Physical Activity Research Center (PARC) and the Rural Physical Activity working group of the previously CDC-funded Physical Activity and Policy Research Network + (PAPRN+).
-She also leads an Activating Rural America Voices for Healthy Kids Innovation, Equity, and Exploration special project work group; the physical activity portion of a 5-year USDA-funded project (Familias Saludables) aimed at increasing physical activity and healthy eating behaviors of Mexican-origin children and families residing along the Texas-Mexico border; and a CDC-funded project that is providing guidance to the CDC regarding surveillance approaches for policy, systems, and environmental factors related with active living, healthy eating, and breast feeding for rural communities.
+Renée co-leads the Rural Active Living Work Group of the CDC-funded Physical Activity and Policy Research and Evaluation Network (PAPREN) and serves on the Physical Activity Alliance Equity, Diversity, and Inclusion Committee and the Voices for Healthy Kids Strategic Advisory Committee.
+She also recently led the RWJF-funded Physical Activity Research Center (PARC) which supported the project and development of the Rural Play Streets Guide and the Activating Rural America Voices for Healthy Kids Innovation, Equity, and Exploration special project work group; the physical activity portion of a 5-year USDA-funded project (Familias Saludables) aimed at increasing physical activity and healthy eating behaviors of Mexican-origin children and families residing along the Texas-Mexico border; and a CDC-funded project that provided guidance to the CDC regarding surveillance approaches for policy, systems, and environmental factors related with active living, healthy eating, and breastfeeding for rural communities.

 Matthew E. Rossheim, PhD, MPH, CPH